xkeshav29/rainroof/README.md

 		src="https://4.imimg.com/data4/RM/UJ/MY-3427399/eco-rain-500x500.png">
 		<br>
 <p>
 	Rain water harvesting is the simple technique of saving rain water which can be either immediately used or sent to ground water.
-There is huge knowledge gap and know-how on starting rain water harvesting and its potentials.
+We are developing a web based application where anyone could find their house, check exact water harvesting potential and connect to government certified technicians and vendors to start RWH in their house.
 Our projects intends to answer three problems that a normal person faces if starting rain water harvesting.
 <br>

 1. What is RWH - one stop complete information about rain water harvesting.<br>
-2. How much water can you save - Using Google earth data we capture your rooftop area precisely and using historical monsoon and rainfall data we estimate how much water can you save for your family. <br>
+2. How much water can you save - Using Google earth data we capture your rooftop area precisely and using historical monsoon and rainfall data we estimate how much water can you save for your family and hence money. <br>
-3. How to start - Complete DIY procedure of rain water harvesting or connecting you to local government authorised rain water harvesting experts from ministry of water.
+3. How to start - Complete DIY procedure of rain water harvesting or connecting you to local government authorized rain water harvesting experts from ministry of water.
 </p>
 </p>